 The possibility of having NFTs to represent full or partial ownership of an IP (copyright) of an artist and the subsequent payments of “royalties” or income from the artist who distributes the proceeds of his art with all the NFT holders will create even more challenges for the regulator.
 Multiple questions will take form from these new relationships.
-Especially in regards to who owns the copyright?
+Especially about who owns the copyright.
 Do the owners need to constitute a DAO to govern it?
 How can this be coordinated?

-Additionally, artists can add a transaction fee, of for example 5%, and every time the token is transacted they can benefit passively.
+Additionally, artists can add a transaction fee, of 5%, for example, and every time the token is transacted, they can benefit passively.

 NFTs and Real Estate:

-With one smart contract transition you will be able to: transfer the NFT (representing the real estate property) for the price (paid in a predetermined token), send the information about the transaction to the land registry, and immediately register the transition on the blockchain and change the names of the ownership.
-This whilst registering the change at the tax authority to account for future payments of property tax and handle the transfer tax of the token in our wallet, representing the contract, to the person who purchased it.
-All of this in one go and with one smart contract that will enable the transition to happen in real-time, and without the need for the sellers and buyers to be in the same physical room (who knows, maybe they can be in a meeting room in a metaverse world).
+With one smart contract transition, you will be able to: transfer the NFT (representing the real estate property) for the price (paid in a predetermined token), send the information about the transaction to the land registry, and immediately register the transition on the blockchain and change the names of the ownership.
+This is whilst registering the change at the tax authority to account for future property tax payments and handle the transfer tax of the token in our wallet, representing the contract, to the person who purchased it.
+All of this in one go and with one smart contract will enable the transition to happen in real time, and without the need for the sellers and buyers to be in the same physical room (who knows, maybe they can be in a meeting room in a metaverse world).